grafana/loki/docs/sources/send-data/promtail/configuration.md

   # Especially useful in scenarios where compressed files are found before the compression is finished.
   [initial_delay: <duration> | default = 0s]

   # Compression format.
-Supported formats are: 'gz', 'bz2' and 'z.
+Supported formats are: 'gz', 'bz2', 'zip' and 'z.
   [format: <string> | default = ""]

 # Describes how to scrape logs from the journal.